A conversation with Kristine Mays, James Moore, Malik Seneferu, Denise Pate, and Flo Wiley

 FREE

 Join us for a conversation on the power and process of public art.
-Artists Kristine Mays, James Moore and Malik Seneferu will be joined by public art administrator Denise Pate.
+Artists Kristine Mays, James Moore and Malik Seneferu will be joined by municipal art administrator Denise Pate.
 The panelists will discuss how public art enriches our communities and how artists can get involved, walking through the process from funding and artist selection to fabrication and installation.
 The conversation will be moderated by Flo Wiley.

 This event is free, open to all, and no rsvp is required.